-In September 2021, the UNC Environmental Finance Center produced eight case studies discussing unique financing mechanisms in different North Carolina cities and towns as well as a series of one-page overview resources.
+In September 2021, the UNC Environmental Finance Center produced eight case studies discussing unique financing mechanisms in different North Carolina cities and towns and a series of one-page overview resources.
+This section of work was generously supported by funding from the Division of Water Infrastructure at the North Carolina Department of Environmental Quality.

 Case Studies